htadicha/ecommerce/README.md

 ### User Stories

-* As a website user, I can:
+* As a website visitor, I can:

 1. Navigate around the site and easily view the desired content.
 2. View a list of available products to purschase and choose accordingly.